kanthorlabs/kanthorq/website/docs/003-concepts/003-event.md

 </Tabs>

 :::info

-You can be confused why we use the name `kanthorq_stream_order_update` to represent the `Event` struct in PostgreSQL.
-Check [Stream Concept](/docs/concepts/stream#stream) for more information.
+You might wonder why the Event struct is named `kanthorq_stream_order_update` in PostgreSQL—this is related to the Stream concept.
+Check the [Stream Concept](./004-stream.md#stream) section for more information.
 :::

-To make the communication is easy to integrate we have define some characteristics you MUST and SHOULD follow.
+To ensure seamless communication and integration, we've established some rules that you MUST and SHOULD follow:

-MUST follow requirements includes:
+**MUST Follow Requirements:**

-- The `id` property must be Lexicographically Sortable Identifier.
-For example if you want to use UUID, please use UUIDv7.
-We are recommend you use the [ULID](https://github.com/ulid/spec)
+- The `id` property must be a Lexicographically Sortable Identifier.
+For example, if you're using UUIDs, please use UUIDv7.
+However, we recommend using [ULID](https://github.com/ulid/spec) for this purpose.
-- The `subject` property must multiple alphanumeric+hypen strings that could be seperate by a dot.
+- The `subject` property must consist of multiple alphanumeric and hyphenated strings, separated by dots.

-  - OK: `order`, `order.created`, `v2.order.created`, `058434268238.order.created`, `-1002223543143.subscription.created`, `ap-southeast-1.user.created`
+  - Correct Examples: `order`, `order.created`, `v2.order.created`, `058434268238.order.created`, `-1002223543143.subscription.created`, `ap-southeast-1.user.created`
-  - KO: `order.`, `order.*`
+  - Incorrect Examples: `order.`, `order.-`, `order..`

-- The `body` property stores arbitrary bytes so only the sender and the receiver know what it stores.
-It's usefull in the end-to-end encryption implementation where the sender encrypt the data before sending.
-Then only the receiver know how to descrypt it.
+- The `body` property stores arbitrary bytes, which only the sender and receiver can interpret.
+This is particularly useful for implementing end-to-end encryption, where the sender encrypts the data before sending it, and only the receiver can decrypt it.

-SHOULD follow requirements includes:
+**SHOULD Follow Requirements:**

-- The `metadata` property is an json object that store additional information about the event.
-You can use it to implement event filter logic or telemetry carier for example.
+- The `metadata` property should be a JSON object that stores additional information about the event.
+This can be used for implementing event filtering logic or as a telemetry carrier.
-- The `created_at` property should contains the timestamp that was includes in the `id` property.
-That allow you get events in datatime order just by ordering events by `id`
+- The `created_at` property should contain the timestamp included in the id property.
+This ensures that events can be sorted chronologically by simply ordering them by their id.